KenImade/my_portfolio/public/posts/published/building-a-data-pipeline-with-docker.md

 ENTRYPOINT [ "python", "data_pipeline.py" ]
 ```
 This instructions above tell Docker to use the Python version 3.12.2, install wget, pandas, sqlalchemy, and pyscopg2.
-Then create a directory called ***app*** then finally copy the data ingestion script into the environment and then run the script using the python environment.
+Create a directory called ***app*** then finally copy the data ingestion script into the environment and then run the script using the python environment.

 ## Composing a Docker Orchestra
 A downside about running Docker containers is that you have to constantly write various long lines of command line or bash arguments to set them up.
 This is where docker-compose shines.
 Using a single YAML file we are able to write out what exatly we want to happen in our container.
 Take for example the configuration of a Postgres Database with PgAdmin when you try to run and connect them without the help of a docker-compose file.